 While the build is in-progress, take a look at the build definition that was created when you used the wizard to link to Azure.
 Open the shortcut menu for the build definition and choose Edit Build Definition.

-In the Process tab, you can see the deployment environment is set to the name of your cloud service or website.
+In the Process tab, you can see the deployment environment is set to the name of your cloud service or web app.

 Specify values for the properties if you want different values than the defaults.
 The properties for Azure publishing are in the Deployment section, and you might also need to set MSBuild parameters.
 For example, in a cloud service project, to specify a service configuration other than "Cloud", set the MSbuild parameters to /p:TargetProfile=YourProfile where YourProfile matches a service configuration file with a name like ServiceConfiguration.YourProfile.cscfg.
 The following table shows the available properties in the Deployment section: